mech/Learning-Notes/Language/Clean Code/Design.md

 ## Boundaries

+* Ubiquitous language within the bounded context
+* Strategic modeling
+* With Ubiquitous Language and Subdomains
+* We want limits.
+We want boundaries.
+We want borders.
+* Boundaries have to be tangible.
+* Crossing the boundary should be a bit harder than operating within the limits of it.
+* Allows us to break things into pieces.
 * [Bring clarity to your monolith with Bounded Contexts](https://blog.carbonfive.com/2016/11/01/bring-clarity-to-your-monolith-with-bounded-contexts/)

 ---

 * Just large enough - knows its boundaries
 * Highly cohesive and loosely coupled
+* Don't couple directly to the task-based UI
 * Precise semantics that fully express the business domain
 * [Domain Event](https://blog.carbonfive.com/2017/07/18/evented-rails-decoupling-complex-domains-in-rails-with-domain-events/)

+> Ask yourself: what do these columns have in common?
+Why have they landed in the same database table and ActiveRecord model?
+Is it because they are **updated on the same screen**?

+> At a certain point however, the complexity of your domain increases and a one-to-one mapping between screen UIs and database design (and ActiveRecord models) is no longer good enough.

+## Aggregates

+* Tactical modeling
+* With Domain Events

+Classes with attributes that cooperate together and need to be updated in one transaction to protect business rules are called Aggregates.

+The role of an aggregate is to protect business rules, to protect invariants.

+## Event Sourcing

+* Modelling events forces temporal focus - Event force you to think temporally
+* Structure vs Behavioral - Events improve behavioral factor of your system
+* Append-only log
+* Kafka is event sourcing
+* Flux is event sourcing
+* Redux is event sourcing

+## Policies

 ## Naming

 Introduce new words into the application vocabulary.

 New name is actually an opportunity to reveal intent.
 But more names also has its cognitive costs.

+* Use case

+Is it `CreateUser` or is it `RegisterUser`? `DeleteClass` or `DeregisterStudent`?

+Is it `ChangeAddress`?
+Is there a difference between "Correcting an Address" and "Relocating the Customer"?

+Naming in Domain is important!

 ## Lack of Design